Lewis's Signaling Game as beta-VAE For Natural Word Lengths and Segments: Introduction

 \textbf{Lewis's signaling game and its objective:} Lewis's signaling game is frequently adopted in EC \citep[e.g.,][]{ChaabouniKDB19, DBLP:conf/nips/RitaTMGPDS22}.
 It is a simple communication game involving a \textit{sender} $\sender_{\paramS}$ and \textit{receiver} $\receiver_{\paramR}$, with only unidirectional communication allowed from $\sender_{\paramS}$ to $\receiver_{\paramR}$.
 In each play, $\sender_{\paramS}$ obtains an \textit{object} $\obj$ and converts it into a \textit{message} $\msg$.
 Then, $\receiver_{\paramR}$ interprets $\msg$ to guess the original object $\obj$.
 The game is successful upon a correct guess. $\sender_{\paramS}$ and $\receiver_{\paramR}$ are typically represented as neural networks such as RNNs \citep{HochreiterS97,ChoMGBBSB14} and optimized for a certain objective $\objectiveSG$, which is in most cases defined as the maximization of the log-likelihood of the receiver's guess (or equivalently minimization of cross-entropy loss).

 \textbf{ELBO as objective:} In contrast, we propose to regard the signaling game as (beta-)VAE \citep{DBLP:journals/corr/KingmaW13, DBLP:conf/iclr/HigginsMPBGBML17} and utilize ELBO (with a KL-weighing parameter $\beta$) as the game objective.
 We reinterpret the game as representation learning in a generative model, regarding $\obj$ as an observed variable, $\msg$ as latent variable, $\sender_{\paramS}$ as encoder, $\receiver_{\paramR}$ as decoder, and an additionally introduced ``language model'' $\prior_{\paramR}$ as prior latent distribution.
 Several reasons support our reformulation.
 First, the conventional objective $\objectiveSG$ actually resembles ELBO in some respects.
 We illustrate their similarity in \cref{fig: illustration of similarity between signaling game and VAE} and \cref{tab: objective functions}. $\objectiveSG$ has an \textit{implicit prior message distribution}, while ELBO contains explicit one.
 Also, $\objectiveSG$ is often adjusted with an \textit{entropy regularizer} while ELBO contains an \textit{entropy maximizer}.
 Although they are not mathematically equal, their motivations coincide in that they keep the sender's entropy high to encourage exploration \citep{DBLP:journals/corr/Levine18}.
 Second, the choice of a prior message distribution can affect the statistical properties of emergent languages.
 Specifically, this paper addresses \textit{Zipf's law of abbreviation} \citep[ZLA,][]{Zipf35, Zipf49} and \textit{Harris's articulation scheme} \citep[HAS,][]{Harris55, Tanaka-Ishii21}.
-It has been reported that they are not reproduced in emergent languages, as long as the conventional objective $\objectiveSG$ is used \citep{ChaabouniKDB19, DBLP:conf/iclr/UedaIM23}.
+It has been reported that emergent languages do not give rise to these properties as long as the conventional objective $\objectiveSG$ is used \citep{ChaabouniKDB19, DBLP:conf/iclr/UedaIM23}.
 We suggest that such an artifact is caused by unnatural prior distributions and that it has been obscure due to their implicitness.
 Moreover, our ELBO-based formulation can be justified from the computational psycholinguistic point of view, namely \textit{surprisal theory} \citep{DBLP:conf/naacl/Hale01, ScienceDirect:journals/cognition/Levy08, ScienceDirect:journals/cognition/SmithL13}.
-The prior term can be seen as the \textit{surprisal}, or cognitive processing cost, of sentences (messages).
+Interestingly, the prior distribution can be seen as a language model, and thus the corresponding term can be seen as the \textit{surprisal}, or cognitive processing cost, of sentences (messages).
 In that sense, ELBO naturally models the trade-off between the informativeness and processability of sentences.